openstack/openstack-ansible/doc/source/draft-operations-guide/ref-info.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All scripts used to install OpenStack with Ansible can be viewed from
-the repository on GitHub, and on the local infrastructure server.
+the repository on GitHub, and on the deployment host.

 The repository containing the scripts and playbooks is located at
 https://github.com/openstack/openstack-ansible.

-To access the scripts and playbooks on the local ``infra01`` server,
+To access the scripts and playbooks on your deployment host,
 follow these steps.

 #.
-Log into the ``infra01`` server.
+Log into your deployment host.

 #.
 Change to the ``/opt/openstack-ansible`` directory.